haiwen/seafile-admin-docs/manual/setup/use_seasearch.md

 ## Modify `seafevents.conf`

+!!! note "For the Seafile cluster"
+    If you are using a Seafile cluster server, you need to ensure that the `seafevents.conf` configuration file on your **backend node** machine has made the following changes, but we still suggest you to make the same configurations in **all node** to make sure the consistency and synchronization in the cluster

 1. Get your authorization token by base64 code consist of `INIT_SS_ADMIN_USER` and `INIT_SS_ADMIN_PASSWORD` defined in `.env` firsly, which is used to authorize when calling the SeaSearch API:

     ```sh